MicrosoftDocs/customer-insights/topics/developers/tutorials/use-expressions.md

 ## Computed datasets using expressions

-Aria supports creating computed datasets on the results of cube queries, using an expression language.
+Product Insights supports creating computed datasets on the results of cube queries, using an expression language.
 You can watch a tutorial video (<8 min) describing the process below.

 {% include video.html src="UsingExpressions_short.mp4" %}